How to Let Go of the Parent You Thought You'd Be - Baby Chick

 Truly and Fully Let Go of the Parent You Thought You Would Be

-My last words to you will be just to let go of the parent you thought you would be and embrace the parent that you are.
+My last words to you will be to let go of the parent you thought you would be and embrace the parent that you are.
 This parent is real.
-This parent is the one that is there for their child whenever they need them.
+This parent is there for their child whenever they need them.
 And this parent is filled with warmth and love.
 That is all that is truly needed.

 Share